Man-Mohan-Sharma/CubeVision/README.md

 ### Rubik's Cube Recognition, User Accounts, and Optimal Solution Generation
 **Final Year B.Tech Major Project**

-> Pure Node.js backend — no Python, no C compilation, no Build Tools needed.

-## What changed in this build

 - Reworked image processing: the detector now calibrates from the center sticker of each uploaded face instead of relying only on fixed HSV thresholds.
 - Invalid detections no longer throw the user back to upload.
 The app shows the detected grid and lets the user correct stickers in Manual Edit.
 - Added JWT authentication: register, login, logout, `/api/auth/me`.